 Periodic examinations allow your doctor to identify and remove premalignant growths before you experience colon cancer symptoms.

-In the United States, colorectal cancer—cancer of the colon (large intestine) and rectum—is the third-most common type of cancer and the second-leading cause of cancer death.
+In the United States, colorectal cancer—cancer of the colon (large intestine) and rectum, also called bowel cancer—is the third-most common type of cancer and the second-leading cause of cancer death.
 The vast majority of these cancers are adenocarcinomas, which usually develop from growths of tissue (polyps) known as adenomas on the inner lining of the colon or rectum.